Being a child of the Windrush generation

 In October 2018, we signed the UK Government’s Race at Work Charter and currently meet and exceed its principal requirements.

 In November 2018, we won the overall Outstanding Employer Award at the inaugural Investing in Ethnicity Awards.

 Visible role models

 A consistent theme in feedback from our ethnic minority colleagues is the need for visible, positive role models in the Group.
-In 2016 we launched the ‘Inspire’ list – a list of 40 B.A.M.E. role models from across the organisation and have recently published our 2019 list.
-We also ran a series of ‘Footprints in the Snow’ sessions with senior ethnic minority leaders to share their story and career journey with colleagues.
+In 2016 we launched our annual ‘Inspire’ list – a list of 40 B.A.M.E. role models from across the organisation and have recently published our 2019 list.
+We also ran a series of ‘Footprints in the Snow’ sessions in 2017 with senior ethnic minority leaders to share their story and career journey with colleagues.

 REACH Network (Race, Ethnicity and Cultural Heritage)